brew-guy/advent-of-code/README.md

-# advent-of-code
+# Advent of Code challenges
-My collection of solution attempts to adventofcode.com
+My collection of solution attempts to https://adventofcode.com